microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 - **Tools**: folder with the **HRTools.cs** file defining the MCP tools and the **Models.cs** file defining the data models used by the tools.
 - **Progam.cs**: the main entry point of the project, where the MCP server gets initialized.

-Open a new terminal window from within Visual Studio Code or simply start a new terminal window and move to the root folder of the MCP server project that you just opened.
-Then install dependencies, build, and start the .NET project by invoking the following command:
+In Visual Studio Code, select the menu **Terminal** > **New Terminal** to open a new terminal window.
+Then move to the root folder of the MCP server project that you just opened.
+Install dependencies, build, and start the .NET project by invoking the following command:

 ```
 dotnet run